gurleenkaur0703/module2_ethereum/README.md

 To use the application, follow these instructions:

 #### After connecting MetaMask to the Hardhat local network, connect your wallet with the application.
-#### You can park or unpark cars using the provided input fields and buttons.
+#### You can park or remove cars using the provided input fields and buttons.
 #### Enter the car license plate number in the input field and click the "Park Car" button to park a car.
-#### Click the "Unpark Car" button to unpark a car.
+#### Click the "Remove Car" button to unpark a car.
 #### Confirm the transaction in MetaMask.
-#### The car details will be updated, showing the parking spot number and the car license plate number.
+#### The car details will be updated, showing the parking space number of the respective cars